NumberFour/openapi-scala/README.md

 Additionally, you will need to satisfy these library dependencies for `openapi-lib`.
 The provided versions are tested and made sure to work.
 You should be able to use any version compatible with your project though.

+// TODO shouldn't we automatically add these dependencies via the SBT auto plugin via flag?
 ```scala
 "com.beachape" %% "enumeratum"       % "1.5.13",
 "com.beachape" %% "enumeratum-circe" % "1.5.20",